oVirt/ovirt-site/source/uncategorized/bangalore-abstracts.html.md

 ### Deepak C Shetty and Harsh Prateek Bora

 [Integrating GlusterFS as a storage domain in VDSM and supporting storage array offloads from VDSM](http://lists.ovirt.org/pipermail/users/2012-September/003728.html)

-## Expected Submissions

-### Dell

-Our colleagues with Dell are interested in submitting talks for the workshop.
-Once these submissions have been sent to the oVirt users list, they will be linked from this page.

-### IBM

-Our colleagues with IBM are interested in submitting talks for the workshop.
-Once these submissions have been sent to the oVirt users list, they will be linked from this page.

-### Red Hat

-Several Red hat colleagues have expressed interest in proposing user and developer topics.
-Once these submissions have been sent to the oVirt users list, they will be linked from this page.